raghavduseja/raghavduseja/README.md

 ## Contents
 Work in progress.
-Currently the repos are hosting some pricers, a few code snippets and some derivations.
+Currently the repos are hosting a few derivations, Option pricers and some Fixed-Income code.
 No completed projects yet.

 #### Options